Long Island: Massapequa

 Notable residents living in Massapequa include the Baldwin brothers — Alec, Daniel, Stephen and William (actors), Gary Baldinger (former football player), Anthony Pappalardo (Pro Skateboarder), Steve Labriola (town clerk), and Jerry Seinfeld (comedian).
 The racial-makeup of Massapequa comprises of 96.6% White, 0.3% African American, 0.02% Native American, 2.0% Asian, 0.03% Pacific Islander 0.6% from other races, and 0.3% from two or more races.
 Most of its resident’s ancestries were Italian, Irish, German, English, and Polish.

 The community is served by Massapequa School District which has six Elementary schools [Grades K-6], one Middle School [Grades 7-8], one Pre-High School [Grade 9], and one High School [Grades 10-12].
 The District has an Adult Education Office at the High School location.
-There are also several houses of worships in the area such as Methodist, Nazarene, and Baptist, Episcopal, Lutheran and Presbyterian denominations represented in its population of over 10 Churches.
-The John J. Burns Town Park and the Marjorie R. Post Community Park are 2 famous attractions in town where everyone can enjoy and relax.
+There are also several houses of worships in the area such as Methodist, Nazarene, and Baptist, Episcopal, Lutheran and Presbyterian denominations represented in its over 10 Churches.
+The John J. Burns Town Park and the Marjorie R. Post Community Park are 2 popular attractions in town to relax.
 Plus, there are 2 beaches in Massapequa including Florence Avenue and Tobay which hosts the JFK Memorial Wildlife Sanctuary.